Sunday is Easter, when Jesus allegedly rose from the dead. (I’m Jewish, so I have my doubts.)

 But the more brutal the interview, the better – for you and everyone else.

-While I’m not sure how much it’s been sanitized since, back then an Alligator editor selection was a public spectacle – only a tad less bloody than the ancient Romans in the Coliseum feeding Christians to the lions.
+While I’m not sure how much it’s been sanitized since, back then an Alligator editor selection was a public spectacle – only a tad less bloody than the ancient Romans feeding Christians to the lions in the Coliseum.

 Imagine…